tuxcanfly/btcgui/README.md

 ### Linux/BSD/POSIX - Build from Source

-- Run the following commands to update btcwallet, all dependencies, and install it:
+- Run the following commands to update btcgui, all dependencies, and install it:

 ```bash
 $ go get -u -v github.com/conformal/btcd/...